Apollo 11 in popular culture: Acknowledgments and monuments

 The United States of America acknowledged the success of Apollo 11 with a national day of celebration on Monday, July 21, 1969.
 All but emergency and essential employees were allowed a paid day off from work, in both government and the private sector.
-The last time this had happened was the national day of mourning on Monday, November 25, 1963, to observe the state funeral of President John F. Kennedy, who had set the political goal to put a man on the Moon by the end of the 1960s.
+The last time this had happened was the national day of mourning on Monday, November 25, 1963, to observe the state funeral of President John F. Kennedy, who had set the political goal to put a man on the Moon by the end of the 1960s and bring him back to Earth safely.

 A replica of the footprint left by Neil Armstrong is located at Tranquillity Park in Houston, Texas.
-The park was dedicated in 1979, a decade after the first Moon landing.
+The park was dedicated in summer of 1979, a decade after the first Moon landing.
 In 2019 Buzz Aldrin's well-known photograph of his own footprint was depicted on the Apollo 11 50th Anniversary commemorative coins.

 The Apollo 11 Cave in Namibia was named after the flight upon its successful return to Earth.

+A statue of Neil Armstrong by Jon Hair was unveiled at the University of Southern California in 2013, and The Eagle Has Landed, a 2019 sculpture designed by George Lundeen, Mark Lundeen, and Joey Bainer, is exhibited at the Kennedy Space Center Visitor Complex.